Monito del monte: Habits

 The monito del monte is adapted to arboreal life; its tail and paws are prehensile.
 It is largely nocturnal and, depending on the ambient and internal temperature, and on the availability of food, it spends much of the day in a state of torpor.
 Such behaviour enables it to survive periods of extreme weather and food shortage, conserving energy instead of foraging to no effect.

 The animal covers its nest with moss for concealment, and for insulation and protection from bad weather.

 Diet

-Monitos del monte are primarily insectivores.
-They eat insects and other invertebrates they find on the branches of trees and cracks in bark, but during the summer they eat large quantities of fruit, especially mistletoe fruit.

-Seed-dispersing role

-A study performed in the temperate forests of southern Argentina showed a mutualistic seed dispersal relationship between D. gliroides and Tristerix corymbosus, also known as the loranthacous mistletoe.
+The monito del monte depends on consuming both insects and fruit, with either component individually being nutritionally unbalanced.
+Fruit consumed comes from 16 species of plant, with the mistletoe species Tristerix corymbosus being a preferred source of fruit.
+A study performed in the temperate forests of southern Argentina showed a mutualistic seed dispersal relationship between D. gliroides and Tristerix corymbosus.
 The monito del monte is the sole dispersal agent for this plant, and without it the plant would likely become extinct.
 The monito del monte eats the fruit of T. corymbosus, and germination takes place in the gut.
-Scientists speculate that the coevolution of these two species could have begun 60–70 million years ago.